kubernetes/community/governance.md

 able to add reviewers, approvers, and maintainers more rapidly than more mature subprojects.
 Subprojects less than 1 year old will have relaxed time and PR requirements.

-## Stepping down from roles
+## Removal from roles

 Most of the above roles require continuous, significant involvement in the project.
 If someone becomes unable or unwilling to continue in their roles, they may retire.
-If someone doesn't fulfill their role for 90 days, they will be removed from the role.
+If someone doesn't fulfill their role for 90 days or violates the code of conduct, they may be removed from the role (escalation/vote process TBD).
 If they wish to resume their role in the future, they may request to return to it by asking the current members filling that role.

 # SIG Governance